Parliamentary ping-pong

-Parliamentary ping-pong is a phrase used to describe a phenomenon in the Parliament of the United Kingdom, in which a bill appears to rapidly bounce back and forth between the two chambers like a ping-pong ball bounces between the players in a game of table tennis.
+Parliamentary ping-pong is a phenomenon in the Parliament of the United Kingdom, in which a bill appears to rapidly bounce back and forth between the two chambers like a ping-pong ball bounces between the players in a game of table tennis.

 Procedure

 The British parliament is bicameral, consisting of the House of Commons and the House of Lords.
 Before a Bill can receive the Royal Assent and become law, it must be passed in its final form by both the Commons and the Lords without changes.
-If one of the Houses makes any change or amendment to it, the other House has to agree to those changes, or make counter-changes of its own (such as reverting to the previous text), in which case it returns to the other House.

-The debates in each House are usually scheduled weeks or months apart.
-However, in certain circumstances when there is time pressure, this process can be sped up to less than six hours per chamber.
-If the two Houses continue to disagree, the process repeats, so the Bill bounces back and forth between the two chambers like a ping-pong ball, until one side backs down or a compromise is found.
+After a Bill has been passed by one House, it is sent to the other House, which can either reject it, pass it with changes, or pass it unchanged.
+If the Bill is passed with changes, it is returned to the House in which it originated, which considers each new change and can decide: